 10. Freefly Alta 8 Specs & Features

 The Freefly Alta 8 is an incredible piece of equipment.
 It’s an 8-rotor aerial drone that can carry up to 20 pounds and flies for such a long time that the company doesn’t actually certify the battery length.
-It’s best to fly it outside since it will need a lot of room.
+Due to the Sky and Ground configurations, the drone is able to take unbelievable cinematic aerial shots.
+View It’s best to fly it outside, since it will need a lot of room.

-Unfortunately, it ranks low on the list because its price ranges from around $17,000-18,000, which isn’t realistic for most buyers.
-Couple this with the fact that it requires registration and you have yourself a dream for most pilots that won’t be fulfilled any time soon.
+Unfortunately, it ranks low on the list because its price ranges from around $11,000-12,000, which isn’t realistic for most buyers.
+Couple this with the fact that it requires registration, and you have a dream that won’t be fulfilled any time soon.

 9. Ehang GHOSTDRONE 2.0 Specs & Features

-The GHOSTDRONE by Ehang features a very unusual inverted design that you won’t see from many other manufacturers, but it helps to keep the vehicle controlled when there are high winds.
-The price range is quite vast, with units up for sale for anywhere from $170-400, but they average around $200 or so with shipping.
-It’s an excellent vehicle for filming athletic events.
+The GHOSTDRONE by Ehang features a very unusual inverted design that you won’t see from many other manufacturers.
+This design helps to keep the vehicle controlled when there are high winds.
+The price range is quite vast, with units up for sale for anywhere from $170-900.
+It’s one of the best aerial video drones for filming athletic events.

 8. DJI CP.BX.000212 Specs & Features